thewtex/thesis/introduction/background_and_significance.rst

 =========================

 In this chapter we describe the role diagnostic medical ultrasound plays in addressing the public health needs related to diagnosis of plaque burden in the carotid artery that predispose a patient to a stroke.
 Specifically, we focus on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
 First, we describe the prevalence and pathology of stroke.
+We describe the current status of prevention and treatment measures.
+We review current methods to access stroke risk by describing their techniques, the physiological target they aim to quantify, their status of development, and their effectiveness.
+In this review, we a focus on imaging methods.
-Next, we describe the current role of medical ultrasound clinically in carotid plaque detection and characterization.
+  A thorough literature review describes the research efforts in medical ultrasound imaging for carotid plaque detection and characterization.
+Finally, we present the the approach taken in this thesis in the context of prior efforts.
-We review previous research efforts to improve carotid examination.
-The literature on high frequency ultrasonic characterization of carotid plaques is also described.
-Finally, the use of transcranial Doppler ultrasound for monitoring microembolic events in the middle cerebral artery is presented.